Abrasive Cleaning Stick – Review

 Cleaning Heavily Engrained Heavy duty backed Sanding Belts

 I am including the following video for any one who has experienced an engrained deposit on their sanding belts.
 I will point out that this is not a proven technology but as the video will show the presenter was successful.
-I have looked on the Amazon site under the heading of Industrial Liquid Cleaners but the product mentioned on the video was not listed.
+On the Amazon site under the heading of Industrial Liquid Cleaners.
+The product in the video not listed.
 Should some one try this procedure and find a liquid on Amazon that works for them please write a review so other wishing to try the video procedure will have the benefit of your experience.